 33. Let people who care about you know where you are and what you are doing both for your personal safety traveling and their peace of mind at home.

 The bottom line is that your personal safety traveling – and at every other time as well – is more important than ANYONE’S convenience, embarrassment or offense, even your own.
 To be safe, you need to take the time to prepare adequately for your trip.
 To be safe, you might need to walk away from a mean, unfair person instead of getting into an argument.
 To be safe, you might need to overcome your embarrassment and yell for help.
 To be safe, you might need to give up your stuff.
-To be safe, you might need to use the longer, much less convenient route to get somewhere you want to go because the short cut is isolated.
-To be safe, you might need to offend someone and not let him or her get close to you.
+To be safe, you might need to use the longer, much less convenient route to get somewhere you want to go because the shortcut is isolated.
+To be safe, you might need to offend someone and not let them get close to you.
 To be safe, you might need to wait to eat or drink.
 To be safe, you might need to change your plan.